anshsoni0512/RAG-Evals-DeepEval/README.md

 - **Vector store:** Pinecone
 - **Reranking:** `sentence-transformers` (CrossEncoder)
-- **LLM inference:** Groq (OpenAI-compatible endpoint). `openai/gpt-oss-20b` for generation, `openai/gpt-oss-120b` as the eval judge.
+- **LLM inference:** Groq (OpenAI-compatible endpoint). `openai/gpt-oss-20b` for generation, `openai/gpt-oss-120b` as the judge for the retrieval/generation/pipeline evals, `gpt-4o-mini` (OpenAI, via DeepEval's built-in `GEval`) as the judge for the application-level eval.
 - **Evaluation framework:** DeepEval
 - **Tooling:** `uv` for dependency and environment management